bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

 In recent years, IoT has developed from a vague concept into a valuable and applicable instrument that can be used in industry.
 Accordingly, for more and more companies it is not just about participating in a hype, but about the necessity to remain competitive.
 Albeit, when attempting to implement IIoT applications, problems often arise already in the first steps: data gathering on the edge level and transferring into the cloud. <br>
-For sure, if you order a brand new machine, it will probably be IIoT-enabled, and these issues are unlikely to occur.
+For sure, if you order a brand-new machine, it will probably be IIoT-enabled, and these issues are unlikely to occur.
-In industry, however, there are many machines that are still in use, even though they have already passed their twenties or thirties.
+In the industry, however, there are many machines that are still in use, even though they have already passed their twenties or thirties.
 These are especially used by small and medium-sized companies (the famous German Mittelstand).
 Since the purchase of a new machine represents an enormous investment for these companies, they usually try to use machines for a longer period of time. <br>